dolthub/docs/content/interfaces/sql/persistence.md

 ## Multiple Databases

-`SET PERSIST` queries in multi database settings are ambiguous, because there are multiple options for where to write the variable.
-In these scenarios, we write values to an in-memory map that does not survive a restart.
-We will either support persistence in these scenarios or explicitly error when we improve multidb mode support.
+`SET PERSIST` queries in multi database settings are ambiguous, because there are multiple equivalent configs.
+In these scenarios, we write values to an in-memory map that do not survive a restart.
+We will either support real persistence or explicitly error in the future.

 ## Global Config